Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 This is how the flow works:

 - Cloudflare CRON job runs every minute.
-This doesn't have to be Cloudflare, just some service that can call a GitHub action every minute (current code in cloudflare below)
+This doesn't have to be Cloudflare, just some service that can call a GitHub action every minute.
+This is the current code in cloudflare below:

 ```
 export default {